krislaw/EmbeddedEmblem/README.md

 - [x] Write and Test software for teambuild 5/1/18 - krislaw
 - [x] Replace Server with Enemy Logic State 5/2/18 - krislaw
 - [ ] Figure out and Implement Animations - krislaw
+- [ ] Add a Tutorial Level for New Players - krislaw

 ## ---> Software
 #### Kris wrote the initialization using Valvanoware, drivers for the speaker, joystick, and LCD, and the control flow for the game.